-- Landscaping shall be provided in accordance with Schedule 6.3 Planning Scheme Policy 1 Land Development Standards of the Goondiwindi Region Planning Scheme 2018, and the approved plan Drawing No. 190520.02, with a minimum of: - "Street frontage landscaping", 2m wide, for a distance of 33.8m along the site's Cobba-Da-Mana Road frontage (excluding vehicle access points, in accordance with Schedule 6.3.2.
+- 14. Landscaping shall be provided in accordance with Schedule 6.3 Planning Scheme Policy 3 Landscaping Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2), with a minimum of: - Street frontage landscaping along the site's Bowen Lane frontage, excluding vehicle access points, at a width of 1.5m.

-All landscaping and tree plantings are to be planted and maintained to the satisfaction of Council.
-A bond for the amount of \$1,690 is to be submitted prior to the commencement of the use for the maintenance of landscaping.
+All landscaping and tree plantings are to be planted and maintained to the satisfaction of a Council Officer.
+A bond for the amount of \$431.25 is to be submitted prior to the commencement of the use for the maintenance of landscaping.

 The bond holding time starts from the acceptance of works.
-Council must be contacted by the applicant to request an inspection of the landscaping as soon as possible after completion of planting and payment of bond.
+Council must be contacted by the applicant to request an inspection of the landscaping as soon as possible after completion of planting and payment of the bond is accepted.